 A compounding pharmacy can nullify the odor through a mixture of antifungal and antibiotic powders, administered into the wound via a loose dressing.
 Special acids and solutions may also be incorporated to manage a tumor.

 Proper dressing is just as important an aspect of wound care management as the actual medication.
 A compounding pharmacy Florida can provide special bandages with superior properties over traditional dressings.

 For example, some pharmacies provide special topical bandages.
-Aside from locking in the moisture around the wound to accelerate healing and lower the risk of scaring, these bandages also provide longer service than contemporary dressing to ensure minimal wound disturbance.
+Aside from locking in the moisture around the wound to accelerate healing and lower the risk of scarring, these bandages also provide longer service than contemporary dressings to ensure minimal wound disturbance.
 In other cases, you may receive a polyox bandage that protects the wound and catalyzes healing through the action of several active ingredients.